ess-dmsc-dram/dmsc-school/glossary.md

     the data that arises from our mathematical model

 nested sampling
-    a apporach to estimate the multi-dimension integral that gives the Bayesian evidence
+    a approach to estimate the multi-dimension integral that gives the Bayesian evidence

 normal distribution
     a probability distribution that is often used in the natural sciences to represent real-valued random variables, i.e. experimental measurements, also known as a Gaussian distribution